wy1/learngit/readme.txt

-Creating a new brach is quick.
+Good to creating a new brach is quick.
 Creating a new branch is quich&simple.